 Because each of us, each woman, each mother, is unique and beautiful.

 Humans are built for friendship.
 We desire friendship and we desire relationships.
-But, what these articles gloss over is the fact that friendships are okay to be on our own individual terms.
+But, what these articles gloss over is the fact that friendships are OK to be on our own individual terms.

 My friendships may work differently than yours; just as yours may little-resemble my own or those of the next mother in line at the store, the daycare center, the coffee shop, or wherever you might be when your thoughts turn to friendships made and lost.

-So, for all those mamas out there who are feeling the pressure to go out, to have a good time, and to cut loose with other moms, but are struggling to put yourself out there, know that you are allowed to take your time.
-If Sinatra can do it his way, then so can we!
+So, for all those mamas out there who are feeling the pressure to go out, to have a good time, and to cut loose with other moms, but are struggling to put yourself out there—know that you are allowed to take your time.
+If Sinatra can do it his way, so can we!

 You are doing the best you can with your personality, your situation in life, your circumstances.

-Nobody has the right to make you feel like a lesser mother simply because you aren’t hitting the town with your “mom posse.”
-Nobody has the right to make you feel as though your nights in, with a good book and a sleeping family around you, is any less important than a night out with the girls.
+Nobody has the right to make you feel like a lesser mother simply because you aren’t hitting the town with your “mom posse”.
+Nobody has the right to make you feel as though your nights in with a good book and a sleeping family around you are any less important than a night out with the girls.
 To borrow a little wisdom from a famous First Lady, “No one can make you feel inferior without your consent.”